TheScienceElf/TI-84-CE-Raytracing/readme.md

 A ray tracing engine written in C++/ASM for the TI-84 CE.
 This engine is capable of

-- Scenes of arbitrary sphere and plane primatives
+- Scenes of arbitrary sphere and plane primitives
 - Difuse and reflective shading
 - Texture mapping
 - Dithering